HCT, packed cell volume, PCV

 Cold, pale skin

-Your healthcare provider may also order a complete blood count, or CBC, which is a blood test that counts all the different types of cells in your blood.
+Your healthcare provider may also order a complete blood count (CBC), which is a blood test that counts all the different types of cells in your blood.

 Your healthcare provider may also order a test that measures your hemoglobin to find out how much oxygen your red blood cells are carrying.